I. Health and Safety Strategies

 It is critical that staff and students stay home when they are sick.
-Parents will continue to let the school office know, that day, exactly why their child is absent, and the specific symptoms that prompt an absence.
-This will be important to support our contact tracing efforts should an absence be related to COVID-19.
+On the same day as any absence, parents will report to the school office exactly why their child is absent and the specific symptoms that prompt an absence.
 Students (or staff) exhibiting symptoms of illness (e.g. fever, etc.) will be excused and families will be contacted to pick up their child immediately.
-Timely response in these situations is critically important for the welfare of not only your child, but the school community.
+Timely response in these situations is critically important for the welfare of your child and the entire school community.

 Parents will continue to follow the Health Screening Protocols that we have established, as it is important that families and staff be informed about when to stay home if they are not feeling well or may have had exposure to COVID-19.
 These health protocols incorporate recommendations from the Center for Disease Control (CDC), the State of Connecticut, and the West Hartford-Bloomfield Health District.
 We will continue to communicate and reinforce this information frequently through mailings, emails, websites, newsletters and building notifications.

 Certain exceptions are allowed under the state regulations.
-As exceptions, any modification to the mitigating processes (mask wearing, physical distancing, and handwashing) will be carefully considered on a case by case basis using documentation and data.
+As exceptions, any modification to the mitigating processes (physical distancing and handwashing) will be carefully considered on a case by case basis using documentation and data.
 Exceptions for students include accommodations for anyone who has a medical reason making it unsafe to wear a face covering, students with special health care needs or disabilities whose learning (e.g., direct instruction) or other needs (e.g., assisting with toileting or ambulation) may require closer proximity and/or direct contact.

 Special consideration will be given to students who may have difficulty acclimating to the standard protocols (students with significant communication and/or executive functioning deficits, students with impaired vision, hearing, and/or other physical disabilities).
 Developmentally appropriate instructional strategies will be implemented.
 Examples include but are not limited to the use of social stories, visual cues, video modeling, and other appropriate developmental strategies used to reinforce new concepts and protocols.

-Staff supporting students with special healthcare needs (students not able to wear masks and who may need assistance with activities of daily living, such as toileting and eating), conducting certain assessments, language acquisition activities, and staff working with students who may exhibit significant behaviors that require de-escalation strategies and emergency safety protocols will be afforded increased protective equipment (including but not limited to face shields, and disposable gowns, static and clear barriers, and gloves).
-Additionally, protocols and training will be provided for staff who provide services with these pre-approved exceptions.
+Staff supporting students with special healthcare needs (students not able to wear masks and who may need assistance with activities of daily living, such as toileting and eating), conducting certain assessments, language acquisition activities, and staff working with students who may exhibit significant behaviors that require de-escalation strategies and emergency safety protocols will be afforded increased protective equipment Additionally, protocols and training will be provided for staff who provide services with these pre-approved exceptions.